 As just one piece of the extensive Internet of Things (IoT) field, connected lighting is described as the connection of lighting, controls, and sensors to a local network that can be monitored and controlled, either wired or wirelessly, through a dashboard accessed by a computer, tablet, or smartphone.
 The lighting system may or may not be connected with other building systems, such as HVAC and security systems.
 Connected lighting systems are new and still evolving, and as such are mostly untested and have not been compared in the field with traditional lighting controls.
-Ongoing LRC projects in this research area include:
+LRC projects in this research area have included:

 Demonstration and Evaluation of Energy-efficient LED Lighting Controls

 Remote Monitoring of LED Lighting System Health

-In this ongoing two-year project, the LRC is evaluating LED lighting with fixture-integrated and network-connected lighting controls.
-The controls are being tested in a broadbased laboratory and field evaluation to compare and quantify the additional benefits that connected lighting systems offer to users.
-The LRC team will investigate everything from ease of installation to user satisfaction, evaluating what types of networked and fixture-integrated systems work best for different types of spaces, and will produce results and best practices guides for both purchasers and manufacturers.
+In this two-year project, the LRC evaluated LED lighting with fixture-integrated and network-connected lighting controls.
+The controls were tested in a broadbased laboratory and field evaluation to compare and quantify the additional benefits that connected lighting systems offer to users.
+The LRC team investigated everything from ease of installation to user satisfaction, evaluating what types of networked and fixture-integrated systems work best for different types of spaces, and will produce results and best practices guides for both purchasers and manufacturers.
 Sponsored by New York State Energy Research and Development Authority.

-The LRC is exploring the ability for remote monitoring, whereby data is gathered to monitor the “health” of the lighting system.
+The LRC explored the ability for remote monitoring, whereby data is gathered to monitor the “health” of the lighting system.
 Such capabilities provide building managers with the benefit of early warnings that allow for timely scheduling of maintenance and replacement of lighting fixtures.
-Current investigations include the development of a methodology that allows for real-time prognostic health monitoring of an LED lighting system using wireless data transfer to a smart device.
+Investigations include the development of a methodology that allows for real-time prognostic health monitoring of an LED lighting system using wireless data transfer to a smart device.
 This includes analyzing wireless methods that can best communicate and map luminaire location, and determining sensor communication protocol requirements for reliable transmission of sensor data to a monitoring system.

 Technical Reports and Publications